 I’ve only been sewing for a few years now and love how much I’m still learning about sustainability and fair trade practices.
 The more I know the more my own fabric sourcing habits are changing as well.

 - natural + non toxic dyes

-This also led me to my love of using natural dyes to make my sewing unique and eco-friendly.
+This led to my love of using natural dyes to make my sewing unique and eco-friendly.
 As a crunchy momma I’m super concerned with the health of my family and the environment so wearing ethically produced non-toxic garments is a must.
 If you missed my last post on this issue check it out here.
 To learn more and find events in your area check out the Fashion Revolution site!